swiftlang/swift-evolution/proposals/NNNN-module-selectors.md

 }
 ```

-However, allowing a protocol name--rather than a module name--to be written
+However, allowing a protocol name—rather than a module name—to be written
 before the `::` token re-introduces the same ambiguity this proposal seeks
 to solve because a protocol name could accidentally shadow a module name.
 We'll probably need a different feature with a distinct syntax to resolve